 Paxil carried a milder pregnancy warning (category C) at the time Balser was prescribed the antidepressant in 2003.

 In a written opinion issued in February 2017, Powell explained his bench ruling, calling the grant of nonsuit “an unfortunate, but absolute, necessity” because of an omitted witness question.
-Powell noted the plaintiffs’ counsel failed to ask Dr. Robert Kiehn, the physician who prescribed Paxil to Balser, if Kiehn would have still prescribed the drug if he knew at the time about the potential birth defect risk.
+Powell noted the plaintiffs’ counsel failed to ask Dr. Robert Kiehn, the physician who prescribed Paxil to Balser, if Kiehn would have still prescribed the drug if he’d known at the time about the potential birth defect risk.

 “This failure painted the court, and the plaintiffs, into an unfortunate corner,” Powell wrote.
 “Because the plaintiffs did not ask these questions, the jury could do no better than guess as to whether the additional information would have caused Dr. [Robert] Kiehn not to prescribe Paxil in this instance.”